 The SEM Agent is installed on workstations, servers, and other network devices.
-It collects and normalizes log data in real time before it is sent to the SEM Manager.
-By default, it also collects security data such as Windows Application, Windows System, and Windows Security event logs, and transmits that data over TCP to the SEM Manager.
+The agent collects and normalizes log data in real time before it is sent to the SEM Manager.
+By default, the agent also collects security data (such as Windows application, Windows system, and Windows security event logs) and transmits that data over TCP to the SEM Manager.

-The SEM Agent has a small footprint on the device and prevents log tampering during data collection and transmission.
-You can also use the SEM Agent with devices that support syslog.
-The Agent transmits syslog messages over TCP to the SEM Manager.
-TCP is preferred over UDP because TCP ensures messages arrive intact.
+The SEM agent creates a small footprint on the device and prevents log tampering during data collection and transmission.
+You can also use the SEM agent with devices that support syslog.
+The agent transmits syslog messages over TCP to the SEM Manager.
+TCP is preferred over UDP because TCP ensures that all messages arrive intact.

 - Captures events in real time.

 - Encrypts and compresses the data for efficient and secure transmission to the SEM Manager.